kchappelow/cis209_hw_chapter_03/README.md

 Run the program to make sure it works.

-Submit the homework using git.
+Submit the UML activity diagram and your solution using git.